in

 Richest Religious Structure

-World’s richest religious structure is in India.
+The world’s richest religious structure is in India.
 The Padmanabhaswamy temple in Kerala holds the most precious jewellery that worth around US$ 22.3 Billion.

 I hope you would have enjoyed reading these interesting facts about Hinduism.